Greg Whittington: Galatasaray Doğa Sigorta (2019–2020)

 On August 12, 2019, Whittington signed with Galatasaray Doğa Sigorta of the Basketbol Süper Ligi.
 He left the team in January 2020.
 In 14 league games, he averaged 12.4 points, 4.9 rebounds, 1.6 assists and 1.0 steals per game.
 He also averaged 12.5 points, 6.4 rebounds, 1.5 assists and 1.3 steals in 11 Eurocup games.

 Denver Nuggets (2020–2021)

 On November 24, 2020, Whittington signed a two-way contract with the Denver Nuggets.
 On April 9, 2021, he was waived after making four appearances.

 Lokomotiv Kuban (2021–2022)

 On June 30, 2021, Whittington signed with Russian team Lokomotiv Kuban of the VTB United League.
 He left the team as a result of the 2022 Russian invasion of Ukraine.

-Hapoel Be'er Sheva (2022–present)
+Hapoel Be'er Sheva (2022–2023)

-On November 8, 2022, he signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League.
+On November 8, 2022, Whittington signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League.

+Palencia (2023–2024)

+In October 2023, Whittington signed with Palencia of the Liga ACB.

+VEF Rīga (2024)

+On January 19, 2024, Whittington signed with VEF Rīga of the Latvian–Estonian Basketball League.
+He helped the team win the Latvian Cup and was named the most valuable player of the final match.
+The team went on to win the LBL championship.

+Santeros de Aguada (2024)

+In June 2024, Whittington joined Santeros de Aguada of the Baloncesto Superior Nacional.

+Santeros de Aguada (2024)

+In July 2024, Whittington joined Metros de Santiago of the Liga Nacional de Baloncesto.

+Halcones de Ciudad Obregón (2025–present)

+After initially signing in Lithuania with BC Šiauliai in January 2025, Whittington joined Halcones de Ciudad Obregón of the Mexican CIBACOPA in March 2025.